hughsheehy/The_NoBS_Manifesto/README.md

 	1. No jargon is allowed

-	2. The measure of success is a successful business
+	2. The measure of success is business success

 	3. Trade offs always exist.
 Make them explicit.
+Use dollars to decide.

 	4. Modularization is good.

-	5. Simpler is better.
+Simpler is better.
+Complex is bad.

-	6. Write stuff down.
+	5. Write stuff down.
 Write it so people can understand it.

-	7. Data and numbers matter.
+	6. Data and numbers matter.
+Don't ignore your gut but don't trust it.

-	8. Software exists to achieve something real, outside the dev team.
+	7. Software exists to achieve something real, outside the dev team.

-	9. No platitudes, obvious truths or vague approximations allowed.
+	8. No platitudes, obvious truths or vague approximations allowed.

-	10. Listen more than you talk.

-	11. Ask for specific things.
+	9. Listen more than you talk.
+Ask for specific things.

-	12. Do what you promised or at least admit early if there’s a problem.
+	10. Do what you promised.
+Admit early if there’s a problem.

-	13. Make big decisions carefully.
+	11. Make big decisions carefully.
 Make small decisions quickly.

-	14. Get on with it.
+Get on with it.

-	15. Make the world a better place.
+	12. Make the world a better place.
+Inside the team and outsie.